cw5xj/Getting-and-Cleaning-Data-Project/README.md

 * Create a second, independent tidy data set with the average of each variable for each activity and each subject.

 ### Note
 The data is downloaded in a programmatically way.
-If the data has been downloaded manually or already exsists. you can comment the codes at the top before "Task 1".
+If the data has been downloaded manually or already exsists. you can comment the codes at the top marked by "Task 0".